Are You Pro Life, Or Do You Just Want To Control Women?

 These same folks say stem cell research equals abortion.
 Yet they don’t worry that fertilized eggs are thrown in the garbage if they aren’t used for research.
 Garbage isn’t constantly publicized while breakthrough science is.

 Pro-lifer, George W. Bush, didn’t seem to have a problem sending young men to die in Iraq and Afghanistan.
 But as one cartoonist put it, “No stem cells were hurt.”

 I once heard Christopher Reeve pose the following question: if you were in a research lab with a two-year-old and a fire broke out, would you save the child, or would you leave her to die so that you could save thousands of stem cells?
 I suspect most of us would save the actual child.

 Utah Senator, Orin Hatch, says it’s fine to use fertilized eggs for research.
 But destroying eggs implanted in a woman’s womb equals murder.
 In one case a woman’s body is controlled.
 In the other, it isn’t.

 Pro-lifer, Pat Robertson opposes a woman’s right to choose abortion in America.
 But he supports forced abortions in China.
 Once again controlling women is the only common denominator.

 Pro-lifers don’t seem to be too concerned with making sure poor women get prenatal care, or that their babies have food once they are born.

 Pro life?
 Sometimes it’s all about controlling women.

-Posted on August 24, 2010, in feminism, gender, politics, reproductive rights, sexism, women and tagged abortion, Christopher Reeve, control women, ella, emergency contraception, feminism, gender, Orin Hatch, over the counter abortions, Pat Robertson, Plan C, pro choice, pro life, reproductive rights, sexism, stem cell research.
+Posted on August 24, 2010, in feminism, gender, politics/class inequality, reproductive rights, sexism, women and tagged abortion, Christopher Reeve, control women, ella, emergency contraception, feminism, gender, Orin Hatch, over the counter abortions, Pat Robertson, Plan C, pro choice, pro life, reproductive rights, sexism, stem cell research.
 Bookmark the permalink.
 6 Comments.